 Thus far, we have provided evidence that loose monetary policy leads to increased net repurchases.
 This section focuses on the investment outcomes which result from these net repurchase and payout policies.
 We control for investment opportunities using Tobin's Q, defined as the market value of assets over their replacement value.
 We proxy for this value by assuming that the market value of debt and assets are equal to their respective book values.

-Figure 4 shows binned scatter plots of capital expenditures against net repurchases (Figure 4a) and total shareholder payout (Figure 4b), where all variables are normalized by firm assets in the prior quarter.
-The negative relationship in Figure 4 suggests that net repurchases (and shareholder payouts) may detract from capital expenditures, and further that this relationship holds for both low and high Q firms.
-A similar trend emerges if we include R&D expenditures in our metric of real investments (results available upon the extent to which they can conduct leveraged share repurchases.
-Our sample size is somewhat limited and statistical power of tests low after the appropriate sample splits, so we omit a presentation of these regression tables in the text. request).
+Figure 5 shows binned scatter plots of capital expenditures against net repurchases (Figure 5a) and total shareholder payout (Figure 5b), where all variables are normalized by firm assets in the prior quarter.
+The negative relationship in Figure 5 suggests that net repurchases (and shareholder payouts) may detract from capital expenditures, and further that this relationship holds for both low and high Q firms.
+A similar trend emerges if we include R&D expenditures in our metric of real investments (results available upon request).